3. Gate-level Modeling

 ../_images/cla_adder_64.svg

-Fig. 3.4.4 Schematic of the 64-bit carry-lookahead adder chaining sixteen four-bit carry lookahead blocks.
+Fig. 3.4.4 Schematic of the 64-bit carry-lookahead adder chaining sixteen four-bit carry-lookahead blocks.
 We use the name cla_adder_64 for the respective SystemVerilog module.

 Tasks

-3. Implement 4-bit carry-lookahead block shown in Fig. 3.4.3 using the module name cla_block_4.
+3. Implement the 4-bit carry-lookahead block cla_block_4 (Fig. 3.4.3).
 Use the two modules cla_pre_4 and cla_logic_4 in your design.
-Use the testbench cla_block_tb_4 for your tests.
+Use the testbench cla_block_4_tb for your tests.

-4. Implement a 64-bit carry-lookahead adder by chaining sixteen 4-bit carry lookahead blocks as shown in Fig. 3.4.4.
-Use the testbench cla_adder_tb_64 for your tests.
+4. Implement a 64-bit carry-lookahead adder by chaining sixteen 4-bit carry-lookahead blocks (Fig. 3.4.4).
+Use the testbench cla_adder_64_tb.

 3.5.
 Delays